Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 Mercury $27 ($0.90/day) Affordable add-on to existing policy 11 states

-Farmers Varies Standard endorsements for existing customers Varies by state
+Farmers ~25% premium add Standard endorsements for existing customers Varies by state

 Costs depend on your driving record, vehicle value, location, and how frequently you drive.
 Clean driving records and lower-value vehicles typically qualify for the lower end of the pricing range.
-For a deeper comparison of your options, see our full guide on rideshare insurance for drivers.
+For a deeper comparison, see our full guide on rideshare insurance for Uber and Lyft drivers.

 Pincher's Pro Tip

 If you also drive for food delivery platforms, note that car insurance for food delivery drivers follows similar rules — your personal policy won't cover DoorDash or Uber Eats trips either.
-You may also want to explore pay-per-mile insurance options if your overall mileage is low when factoring in personal driving.
+Rideshare drivers with limited personal mileage may also want to explore on-demand car insurance options, though these typically lack the comprehensive protections a dedicated endorsement provides.

 Compare Car Insurance Rates in Ohio